 How to Make Sweet Potato Hash

-Step 1: Preheat oven to 400˚F and line a baking sheet with parchment paper.
+Preheat and line a baking sheet with parchment paper.
 Combine diced sweet potatoes, sliced Brussels sprouts, mushrooms and green onions in a large bowl.
 Add olive oil, salt and pepper and toss to coat evenly.

-Step 2: Spread sweet potato mixture in a single layer on prepared baking sheet and sprinkle with bacon.
-Bake 40 to 45 minutes, stirring once halfway through cooking time.
+Spread sweet potato mixture in a single layer on prepared baking sheet and sprinkle with bacon.
+Bake 40 to 45 minutes on a parchment lined baking sheet in an oven preheated to 400˚F, stirring once halfway through cooking time.

-Step 3: When sweet potato hash is ready to serve, fry 4 eggs.
-Divide hash among 4 plates and top each with a fried egg.
-Serve.
+When sweet potato hash is ready to serve, fry 4 eggs.
+Divide hash among 4 plates, top each with a fried egg and serve.

 Sweet Potato Hash